wandyezj/Random/writings/thoughts/api_design.md

 * References are descriptive links to the item in the reference section.
 * External references are available via hyperlink for easy access.
-* The Reference section summarizes the references to more easily understand key takeaways.
+* The Reference section summarizes the references key takeaways.

 ## Aspects